nimit-patel/bc/README.md

     Statements: expressions value is printed on execution, print expresstions Math library functions: sin, cos, log, exp functions

-    Note: print expressions prints new line after evaluating each expression for readability.
+    Note: New line is required after expression just like bc to  execute expressions. print expressions prints new line after evaluating each expression for readability.

 ##  Running the tests